Recognition of same-sex unions in El Salvador

 El Salvador does not recognize same-sex marriage, civil unions or any other legal union for same-sex couples.
-A proposal to constitutionally ban same-sex marriage and adoption by same-sex couples was rejected twice in 2006, and once again in April 2009 after the Farabundo Martí National Liberation Front (FMLN) refused to grant the measure the four votes it needed to be ratified.
+A proposal to constitutionally ban same-sex marriage and adoption by same-sex couples was rejected twice by the Legislative Assembly of El Salvador in 2006, and once again in April 2009 after the Farabundo Martí National Liberation Front refused to grant the measure the votes it needed to be ratified.

 Legal history

-Constitutional attempts to ban same-sex marriage
+Attempts to pass constitutional ban

 The Constitution of El Salvador does not explicitly ban the recognition of same-sex marriages.
 Article 32 reads: "The legal foundation of the family is marriage and rests on the juridical equality of the spouses."
-(Note: In Spanish: El fundamento legal de la familia es el matrimonio descansa en la igualdad jurídica de los cónyuges.)
+(Note: El fundamento legal de la familia es el matrimonio descansa en la igualdad jurídica de los cónyuges.)
 However, article 11 of the Family Code of El Salvador states that marriage is the "union of a man and a woman".

 In 2006, a constitutional amendment to ban the legal recognition of same-sex unions was proposed by opponents of same-sex marriage.
-The measure was backed by the conservative Christian Democratic Party, President Antonio Saca and several other parties; i.e. Democratic Change, the Front for Democratic Revolution and the National Conciliation Party.
+The measure was backed by the conservative Christian Democratic Party, President Antonio Saca and several other parties, including the Democratic Change, the Front for Democratic Revolution and the National Conciliation Party.
 It was opposed, and thus defeated, by the Farabundo Martí National Liberation Front (FMLN).
 It failed to win enough votes to be formally ratified due opposition from several FMLN legislators.
 While the FMLN has consistently opposed attempts to amend the Constitution to prohibit same-sex marriage, citing their belief that such laws are discriminatory, the party has stated that it has no intention to legalize same-sex marriage.

-On 30 April 2009, the Legislative Assembly of El Salvador approved a last-minute constitutional amendment to ban same-sex marriage by defining marriage as being between "a man and a woman" only and barring same-sex couples from adopting children.
-Civil rights groups vowed to fight the measure, which still needed to be voted on by other government branches before becoming law.
+On 30 April 2009, the Legislative Assembly of El Salvador approved a last-minute constitutional amendment to ban same-sex marriage by defining marriage as being only between "a man and a woman" and barring same-sex couples from adopting children.
+Civil rights groups vowed to oppose the measure, which still needed to be voted on by other government branches before becoming law.
 The amendment eventually failed the same month.
 On 25 April 2012, another attempt to enact a constitutional ban on same-sex marriage and adoption by same-sex couples was introduced to the Legislative Assembly.
-The measure eventually failed on 8 February 2014, after receiving only 19 votes in favor of its ratification.

-On 17 April 2015, a constitutional amendment to ban same-sex marriage was approved once again in the Assembly at first reading, with 47 votes in favor.
-To be successfully included in the Constitution, the law had to be ratified by a two-thirds majority of the Assembly, or 56 of its 84 members.
+The measure eventually failed on 8 February 2014, after receiving only 19 votes in favor of ratification.
+On 17 April 2015, another proposal was approved by the Assembly at first reading, with 47 votes in favor.
+However, to be successfully included in the Constitution, the bill had to be ratified by a two-thirds majority of the Assembly, or 56 of its 84 members.
 In November 2016, following the filing of a lawsuit to legalize same-sex marriage, some conservative MPs renewed their efforts to pass the ban.
 In January 2018, the Constitutional Court declared the proposed amendment unlawful because of "procedural missteps".